iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___13.9/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.goodsam.responder 2 reviews"/>
 </p>

+> Unable to use the app and therefore unable to continue currently as a volunteer..
+The app fails when I click the "future tasks" tab.
+All other tabs work.
+The app worked on my previous Motorola G6, but does not work on my existing Motorola G6.
+Have been installing and uninstalling the app for the past 3 days, since I started using my new phone.
+Help, please.
+Thanks!<br> :date: __2021-04-13 12:42:01__

 > 28/02/21 V 13.7 Now able to upload photo of new AED locations, it's only taken a year.<br> :date: __2021-02-28 15:41:31__

 > Rubbish - waiting 5 weeks now no shifts nothing???
 Frustrating 😞<br> :date: __2021-02-26 18:12:54__